-The net loss for the first quarter of F2020 was \$2,029,524 versus a net loss of \$793,590 for F2019, representing an increase of \$1,235,934.
-The increase in the net loss was influenced by activities to support expanded operations and director and management changes.
-Interest income of \$7,239 (F2019 - \$nil) was earned on cash held on deposit with a Canadian banking institution.
+The net loss for the six month period of F2020 was \$5,169,413 versus a net loss of \$1,854,007 for F2019, representing an increase of \$3,315,406.
+The increase in the net loss was influenced by elevated Kandiole Project exploration activity and activities to support expanded corporate operations.

-The increase in corporate and administrative expenditures (F2020 - \$389,458 vs F2019 - \$128,356) resulted from higher:
+The increase in corporate and administrative expenditures (F2020 - \$1,131,669 vs F2019 - \$380,095) resulted from higher:

-- consulting fees and office and general expenses, as costs were incurred to implement management changes, enhance insurance coverage and support activity at the Company's Bedford, Nova Scotia office; - listing and share transfer costs, was impacted by higher transfer agent fees due to increased share activity; - management fees, due the management changes made on December 19, 2019; - professional fees, due to an increase in legal fees to support elevated corporate activity; - shareholder relations and promotion costs, as the Company's investor marketing initiatives included costs for industry trade shows/conferences, investor relations, market awareness campaigns and investor communications; and, - travel costs, as the need for corporate and project related meetings grew.
+- consulting fees and office and general expenses, as costs were incurred for project evaluation, to enhance insurance coverage and support activity at the Company's Bedford, Nova Scotia and Toronto, Ontario offices; - corporate development and promotion costs, as the Company enhanced its corporate development and marketing initiatives, which included costs for industry trade shows/conferences, investor relations, investor awareness programs/campaigns and investor communications; - listing and share transfer costs, attributable to an increase in share issuance activity and the adoption of new stock option plan and a restricted share unit/deferred share unit plan; - management fees, resulting from management changes made on December 19, 2019 and the recognition of a bonus for the Company's former Chief Executive Officer's past performance; - professional fees, due to an increase in legal fees to support elevated corporate activity; and, - travel costs, as the need for corporate and project related meetings grew. - Note approximately 45% of the F2020 corporate and administrative costs are considered non-recurring.